Right now we don’t have any job openings, volunteer opportunities, or upcoming events.

-Virunga National Park is also home to the world's last remaining viable population of wild mountain gorillas.
+Virunga National Park is also home to one quarter of the world's remaining mountain gorillas, which number less than 1000 in the wild.
 Unfortunately, Virunga's park rangers are locked into a pitched battle to protect the park and its inhabitants.
-Almost a dozen rangers have died defending the park over the past year alone.
-More than 160 park rangers have been killed protecting the park since 1994.
-The security situation, compounded by chronic under-funding, has meant that Virunga National Park has suffered more service deaths amongst its rangers than any protected area on earth.
+More than 130 park rangers have been killed protecting the park since 1994.

 Please help us support the conservation of one of the world's most important yet most threatened protected areas!